 The Company's Vice President of Compensation and Benefits is the Plan Administrator and has full discretionary authority to manage and control the operation and administration of the Plan, including the power to interpret provisions of the Plan and to promulgate policies and procedures for the Plan's administration and to delegate administration of the Plan.
 The Savings Plan Investment Committee has the power and authority to enter into agreements with the trustee to provide for the investment of Plan assets and to appoint investment managers to direct such trustee, as appropriate.
-The day to day administration of the Plan is handled by Voya Financial.
 The trustee of the Plan is Banco Popular de Puerto Rico (the "Trustee") and the custodian of the Plan is The Northern Trust Company (the "Custodian").